-- ii) If the pentathlete is not in a PWR, the heats for Swimming will be composed based on the swimming times on the entries. - iii) The TD/NTO can authorise an entry time in case of absence of coach. - iv) In the Final they will swim according their time in the qualifications.
-In case of a tie in the qualification times, the PWR swim time will be used to break the tie.
-In each heat the pentathlete with the best time will swim in the centre lane of the pool. - v) The number of pentathletes in each heat must remain as equal as possible, with the later heat(s) containing more athletes if need be. - vi) The LOC must indicate at the Technical Meeting how many swimmers will be in each heat and which lanes, if any will not be used. - vii) In a pool with an even number of 6, 8 or 10 lanes, the central lane will be 3, 4 or 5.
-The pentathlete having the next fastest swim time is to be placed on his left, then alternating the others right and left in descending order by their swimming times. - viii) The athletes are assembled by heats in the Call Chamber and then conducted in a parade to the starting line, beside the starting blocks.
+- ii) If the pentathlete is not in a PWR, the heats for Swimming in the Qualification will be composed based on the swimming times on the entries. - iii) The TD/NTO can authorise an entry time in case of absence of coach. - In the Qualification athletes will swim according to their PWR swimming time.
+In each heat the pentathlete with the best time will swim in the centre lane of the pool. - The number of pentathletes in each heat must remain as equal as possible, with the later heat(s) containing more athletes if need be. - vi) The LOC must indicate at the Technical Meeting how many swimmers will be in each heat and which lanes, if any will not be used. - vii) In a pool with an even number of 6, 8 or 10 lanes, the central lane will be 3, 4 or 5.
+The pentathlete having the next fastest swim time is to be placed on his left in the Qualification, then alternating the others right and left in descending order by their swimming times. - viii) The athletes are assembled by heats in the Call Chamber and then conducted in a parade to the starting line, beside the starting blocks.
 In this place they are presented individually (at least lane, name and nation) by the Announcer, starting at lane 1.

-3.3.2 Pool open
+4.3.2 Pool open